niklas-enns/message-broker/README.md

 # Concepts

 ## Leaderless Replication
 For better availability, messages are replicated within a cluster.
-In contrast to common implementations, this is not based on a leader node which controls the replication but it is more like a peer-to-peer architecture where all nodes accept messages from clients and replicate them to each other.
+In contrast to common implementations, this is not based on a leader node which controls the replication but it is more like a peer-to-peer architecture where all nodes accept messages and replicate them to each other.

 ## Division of Labour
 With replication, messages are copied to all nodes within the cluster.
 But only a single one of these nodes should deliver a message to a client.
 Therefore, some kind of logic is needed to clarify which node should distribute which messages to clients.